Musical Theatre - B.F.A.

 Graduates of this program will be able to:

-- Demonstrate proficiency in audition technique.
+- Execute proficiency in audition technique as an actor/singer.

 -